 DIY Gingerbread House Kit complete with free printable so you can create some yourself this Christmas.
 Great activity for holiday parties.

-Oh how my kids love Christmas time, and I love finding activities we can do together.
+Oh how my kids love Christmas time.
+I love finding activities we can do together.
 This year we created a DIY Gingerbread House Kit with a free printable so you too can have a fun afternoon together!
-This is a sponsored post written by me on behalf of the Chinet® brand. (originally published 12/16)
+This is a sponsored post written by me on behalf of the Chinet® brand. (originally published 12/16, affiliate links present)

+You’ll have the perfect holiday activity for your family, or a party!
 Here is what you will need to create a few of your own:

-DIY Gingerbread House Kit
+Homemade Gingerbread House Kit